 For a fall harvest, plant broccoli seeds indoors in July.
 Your aim is to transplant outside when the temperature is less than 75°F, so you’ll need to time this with your area’s climate.
 Ideally, you’ll be able to transplant to the garden in mid-August.

 Plant broccoli seedlings in a space with lots of sun and fertile soil.
 Crop rotation is an excellent tool to prevent disease in Cole Crops, so try to plant somewhere that hasn’t grown anything cruciferous in at least 4 years.
 Broccoli growing is possible in containers, as long as they’re large enough (at least 8” deep and wide).
+One of the best containers is right in our shop!
+Try the high quality Root Pouch 5-gallon grow bag.
 Container growing has the added benefit of being able to move your plants into the shade in times of extreme heat.

 Because they’re so small, only sow seeds a couple of centimeters deep.
 Space them 18 inches apart and 2-3 feet (48-36 inches) apart.
 Germination takes 4-7 days and requires temperatures between 45 and 85°F. Transplants can be planted deeper than they were in the container by a few inches.
 Apart from a nice look, this will help create a more compact plant.